marcin1990/dotnetvnc/README.txt

 -Server-side scaling and single window mode.
 -Session history.
 -Hi-Res support for VGA Pocket PC and QVGA Smartphones.
+-Listen mode.
 -etc.

 Requirements
 ============
 It works on the following devices:
 -It should work on all Windows desktops with .NET Framework 1.1 (or later).
-I only tested it on my workstation with Windows XP Professional, however.
+I only tested it on my workstation with Windows XP Home and Professional, however.
 -It should work on all Pocket PCs with .NET Compact Framework 1.0 (or later).
 I only tested it on my HP 4150 with Windows Mobile 2003 though.
 -It should work on all Smartphones with .NET Compact Framework 1.0 (or later).
 I only tested it with an emulator.
 -It should work on other Windows CE devices with .NET Compact Framework 1.0 installed.
 I haven't tested with any.